 For non-academic positions please give the names, e-mail/contact details of two referees of whom at least one must have direct knowledge of your past work and/or be your line manager.
 Please ensure that you include your current employer or, if you are not currently working, your last employer.

-For academic positions please give the names and e-mail/contact details of three referees, of whom at least two must have direct knowledge of your professional work and one of whom should be your current or most recent professional/discipline lead/line manager.
+For academic positions these two referees two must have direct knowledge of your professional work and one of whom should be your current or most recent professional/discipline lead/line manager.

 These questions will be used to further assess your application, please answer as fully and as honestly as you are able.
 Click on the link to answer each question.

 Please provide supporting information, outlining any experience, skills and knowledge relevant to the post for which you are applying.
 It is important that you illustrate (using examples) how you meet the essential and, where possible, desirable criteria on the Person Specification and include your reason for applying for the post.
 This can also include experience outside work (maximum 4000 characters).